-Bugatti, now part of Volkswagen AG’s vast empire, was established in 1909 as a manufacturer of high-end performance cars.
-The company was established by Italian-born Ettore Bugatti who came from a family of designers and architects.
+Bugatti, now a part of Volkswagen AG’s extensive automotive portfolio, was founded in 1909 as a renowned manufacturer of high-performance luxury cars.
+The company’s establishment is credited to Italian-born Ettore Bugatti, who hailed from a family of designers and architects.
 Bugatti logo meaning has a direct reference to its history through a stylized ‘EB’ engraved in the oval.
+This emblem serves as a direct homage to the brand’s founder and underscores its rich heritage in the world of high-end performance automobiles.

 Bugatti Logo PNG